jw-12138/r2-uploader/public/setup-guide/index.md

    ![](https://worker-shrill-water-2ae4.jw1dev.workers.dev/endpoint.png)

+### Hidden features 😜

+1. You can copy a file from your system and then paste it into the uploader, it will automatically queue the file and ready to be uploaded.
+2. To edit the name of queued files, just click on the file name.
 ---

 Ok now, I think we've covered everything, if you have any questions, feel free to create a new issue under [this repo](https://github.com/jw-12138/r2-uploader/issues).